ptibbetts/fabricator/README.md

 This repository will begin as one minor release ahead of the original Fabricator to accommodate for the changes made.
-Future version increments will also be reflected here; i.e. if Fabricator updates from v1.2.3 to v1.2.4 this repo will change from v1.3.0 to v1.4.0 and when Fabricator turns v2.0.0 this repo will become (at least) v2.1.0.
+Future version increments will also be reflected here; i.e. if Fabricator updates from v1.2.3 to v1.2.4 this repo will change from v1.3.0 to v1.3.1, likewise when Fabricator turns v2.0.0 this repo will become (at least)  v2.1.0.

 Any significant additions/modifications to this fork will warrant their own version changes and so the versions between the original and this fork may get out of sync.